iximiuz/awesome-container-tinkering/README.md

 # Awesome Container Tinkering

-An ever growing list of tools to tinker with containers.
+An ever-growing list of tools to tinker with containers.

 ## Project

 Not an [awesome-docker](https://github.com/veggiemonk/awesome-docker) list.
-Instead of being beginner-focused all-encompassing list of resources to get into containers, this project will be collecting links to (and thoughts about):
+Instead of being a beginner-focused all-encompassing list of resources to get into containers, this project will be collecting links to (and thoughts about):

 - Lower-level building blocks (runtimes, libraries, CLIs)
 - Solutions for running containers locally and remotely
 - Helper tools and libraries to inspect, edit, or move images
-- In-depth write-ups and video resources on the above.
+- In-depth write-ups and video resources on the above topics.

 The project is WIP.
 The current list of categories includes: